Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Experimental Results

 \subsection{Dataset Experiments}

-As detailed in~\cref{tab:datasets}, we tested \shortname on eight sequences from five different datasets.
+We tested \shortname on seven sequences from five different datasets.
 To demonstrate the flexibility of our framework, we used IMUs, stereo cameras, lidars, or a combination as inputs.
 First, we tested on the widely known autonomous driving KITTI~00 stereo sequence~\cite{geigerareweready2012} which we split into two parts to simulate a two-robots exploration.
 Second, we split the very large ($\sim$10km) KITTI360~09 lidar sequence~\cite{liaokitti360noveldataset2022} into 5 parts that contain a large number of loop closures, making it particularly well suited for inter-robot loop closure detection analysis.
 Third, we experimented on the first three overlapping lidar sequences of the very recent GrAco dataset~\cite{zhugracomultimodaldataset2023} acquired with custom ground robots on a college campus.
 Fourth, we evaluate our system on the three lidar Gate sequences of the M2DGR dataset~\cite{yinm2dgrmultisensormultiscenario2022}.
-Fifth, we tested on four sequences of the recent C-SLAM-focused S3E dataset~\cite{fengs3elargescalemultimodal2022}.
+Fifth, we tested on three sequences of the recent C-SLAM-focused S3E dataset~\cite{fengs3elargescalemultimodal2022}.
 To avoid tracking failures and obtain more robust results on S3E sequences, we combined lidar-IMU odometry and stereo camera-based inter-robot loop closure detection, highlighting the versatility of \shortname.
 Overall, we chose the sequences with the most trajectory overlaps to obtain more loop closures, and with available GPS ground truth (except for S3E Laboratory).
-For simplicity and robustness, we used off-the-shelf RTAB-Map~\cite{labbertabmapopensourcelidar2019} modules to compute and provide the required odometry input to \shortname, but this could be replaced by any other odometry software.
+For simplicity and robustness, we used off-the-shelf software~\cite{labbertabmapopensourcelidar2019} to compute and provide the required odometry input to \shortname.
+To better evaluate the inter-robot loop closure detection, we consider the worst-case scenario in which the robots are within communication range only at the end of their trajectories, such that they have to find loop closures between their whole maps at once.
+This scenario, analog to multiple robots exploring different parts of an environment and meeting back at the end, is among the most challenging in terms of communication and computation load, and therefore benefits the most from our novel spectral candidate prioritization mechanism.
+We refer the reader to our open-source implementation for all the parameters and configuration details of the experiments.